jbjonesjr/best-practices/version_control/README.md

 # VA Software Version Control Systems (VCS):  Current and Recommended

-The VA Technical Reference Model (TRM) is a catalog of software products assessed for use in VA (ranging from approved, approved with constraints, deprecated, divest, and prohibited).
+The VA Technical Reference Model (TRM) is a catalog of software products with associated assessments for use in VA.
+These overall assessments range from approved (full, unrestricted use allowed), approved with constraints (limited use), deprecated, divest, and prohibited (no use permitted).

 ## TRM Products with VCS capability
+The folllowing is a list of products in the TRM which have code version-control system  (VCS) capability.

+Source code version control may be a core feature (Perforce, CVS, or Git and all Git-related technologies) or may be a non-core, plug-in feature which is replaceable with any other VCS system (i.e. the Microsoft and IBM's project management tools have replaceable, plug-in VCS).

-The folllowing is a list of products which include source code VCS capability (either as a core feature, or a component of its functionality), and recommendation for VIP in order to meet compliance with the U.S. Federal software management directives.
+Recommendation for VIP to meet compliance with the U.S. Federal software management directives are also added.

 | Manufacter | Product  | Current Status | VIP Recommendation |
 |:------- |:------- |:------:|:-------:|